UT-ADL/autoware_mini/nodes/planning/waypoints/README.md

 ## waypoint_loader

 ROS node to load waypoints from a CSV file and publish them on a ROS topic.
-Waypoint file should have the following strcture (header row):
+Waypoint file should have the following structure (header row):
 ```wp_id, x, y, z, yaw, velocity, change_flag, steering_flag, accel_flag, stop_flag, event_flag```